-Do you have a wonderful Google Slides activity for your students, but are not sure how to grade it?
-I’ve been asked about how Google Slides are graded, so I figured others had the same question.
-Here are some tips to make grading Google Slides easy.
+Do you have a wonderful Google Slides activity for your students, but you’re not sure how to grade it?
+Many people have asked me about how Google Slides are graded and I figured others had the same question.
+Here are some of my tried and true tips for making grading Google Slides easy.

 Why Use Google Slides?

-Google Slides are not self-grading, so why use them?
-Personally, I love assigning digital activities in Google Slides!
+Personally, I love assigning digital activities in Google Slides, but you may be wondering what makes it worth the fuss of grading when there are several other self-grading digital platforms out there.
 When working in edit mode, Google Slides allows students to manipulate moveable pieces.
 This opens up so many possibilities and makes Google Slides a wonderful worksheet alternative.
-You can read more about using Google Slides with your students this post.
+Plus, it’s free!
+You can read more about using Google Slides with your students in this post.
 If you don’t have time to make your own Google Slides activities, you can find some in my TpT store.

 Tips for Grading Google Slides